Renovating and Combining Apartments in Brooklyn Heights

 Combining Two Apartment into One NYC

 When doing a gut renovation, it is important to have a site meeting after demolition to review the conditions.
 There are often surprises once we knock down and open up walls.
-I have found gas pipes in very unusual places, and have found empty spaces that can be reclaimed with minimal effort.
-We once found a 100-year old stained glass window covered by a sheetrock wall in a landmarked townhouse.
+I have found gas pipes in very unusual places and have found empty spaces that can be reclaimed with minimal effort.
+We once found a 100-year-old stained glass window with a Mahogany frame covered by sheetrock in a landmark townhouse.

-In the picture below you will see me and construction foreman reviewing the existing conditions during demolition.
-As mentioned, this is a critical time to meet.
 As an architect, I even put a note on my drawings that if the contractor does demolition and finds some discrepancies or any surprises, they need to contact us to review.
-You may think as architects we know where everything is, but not always; be cautious of people who give you too much certainty on knowing the hidden conditions within your walls.
+You may think that as architects, we know where everything is, but not always; be cautious of people who give you too much certainty about knowing all the hidden conditions within your walls.

 NYC Architect Jorge Fontan Apartment Renovation